7 Cheap Ways to Stay Warm Without Cranking the Heat

 Pros

-• Thick, insulated fabric noticeably reduces drafts around doorways
+• Thick insulated fabric noticeably reduces doorway drafts

-• Full-length magnets give better seal than basic hanging curtains
+• Full-length magnets seal better than basic hanging curtains

-• Pets can pass through easily while curtain self-closes behind them
+• Pets can pass through while curtain self-closes

 Cons